MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/dataimport.md

 menu:
   main:
     identifier: "data_import"
-    title: "How to import several data formats into MeVisLab like DICOM, Contours, Surface Objects, or 3D Scenes."
+    title: "How to Import Different Data Formats Into MeVisLab like DICOM, Contours, Surface Objects, or 3D Scenes."
     weight: 360
     parent: "basicmechanisms"
 ---

 # Example 1: Data Import in MeVisLab
-MeVisLab provides several pre-defined modules to import data for processing in your networks.
+MeVisLab provides several predefined modules to import data for processing in your networks.

 {{<alert class="info" caption="Extra Infos">}}
 The easiest way to load data in MeVisLab is to drop the file onto the MeVisLab workspace.
 MeVisLab will try to find a module that is capable of loading your file automatically.